noahvogt/slidegen/README.md

 The only upside they have is that can be more intuitive for inexperienced computer users, but changing a text file template and uploading to a remote storage should not be too hard to manage and worth it as it has *none* of the above mentioned downsides.

+## Extra Scripts

+### next_song.py

+`next_song.py` checks which song was played last in a cachefile stored at `NEXTSONG_CACHE_FILE` of the form

+    YYYY-MM-DD
+    [0-9]+

+which for example can look like this:

+    2023-11-05
+    3

+It then increments the value up to `OBS_MIN_SUBDIRS` and cycles back to 1.
+After each increment, it writes to the cachefile and sends a hotkey `Ctrl + Shift + F${value}` with the `$value` being the just incremented variable - which can be intercepted by OBS to change to the respecting scene for the song.

+### force_song.py

+Instead of cycling like `next_song.py`, `force_song.py` takes an integer as single argument, sends the corresponding hotkey and saves the value to the same cachefile.

 ## Usage

 ### Commandline Interface